karanoza/karanoza/README.md

 - 📝 Visit DEV for my articles.
 - 🥅 2020 Goals: Willing to enroute my career path.
 - ✅ Able to quickly embrace new ideas and methods.
-- ⚡ Fun fact: Love to explore new places - Yup I'm Traveller
+- ⚡ Fun fact: Love to explore new places - Yup I'm Traveller✈️

 ---